mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
 - **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-- **Build Reliability:** SAGE-AI can analyze build logs to identify patterns and potential issues.
-It can suggest optimizations and highlight recent changes that might have affected build stability.
+- **Build Reliability:** SAGE-AI can analyze the build logs and identify patterns that lead to successful or failed builds.
+It can suggest optimizations to improve build reliability, such as identifying dependencies that frequently cause build failures or recommending changes to the build configuration.
-- **Recommendations:** Implement automated tests to catch build failures early.
-Use SAGE-AI to monitor build logs and provide insights into potential issues.
+- **Predictive Maintenance:** AI can predict potential build issues based on historical data and current changes, allowing for proactive maintenance.

 ### 🐛 Bug Detection & Resolution
 **How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix" --oneline | wc -l
+- **Recent Bug Fixes:** $(git log --since="30 days ago"

 ---